10 Tips to Help Your Newborn Baby Sleep

 To help your newborn baby sort out day and night sleeping even more, you may want to develop a play routine after she eats during the day.
 Keep her awake 30 minutes after feeding by playing, singing, bathing, etc. Again, the light stimulating her eyes will help her sort out that daylight is for being awake at least a little bit.
 Many people recommend the eat-play-sleep routine for newborns.
 This is the primary message of the popular book, On Becoming Baby Wise.
 You might want to read why Babywise may not be right for your baby, though.

-Sometimes it helps to have your newborn in the room with you for quick access for middle-of-the-night feedings and diaper changes.
-This also can help give him more comfort being close by as he will be able to hear and smell you.
+Sometimes, it helps to have your newborn in the room with you for quick access to middle-of-the-night feedings and diaper changes.
+In fact, the AAP recommends sharing a room with your baby for the first 6-12 months!
+This is safer but also, it can help give them more comfort being close by the baby will be able to hear and smell you.
 For safety reasons, you should use a Co-Sleeper or bassinet, rather than have baby in bed with you.

 This article includes some tips for safe bed-sharing.
 You can also read more about the differences between co-sleeping and bed-sharing.